-A few weeks ago, Jen Beck Seymour “Chica” and Greg Seymour “Sunsets” put out their book Thru-Hiking The Appalachian Trail: 100 Tips, Tricks, Traps, and Facts.
+A few weeks ago, Jen Beck Seymour “Chica” and Greg Seymour “Sunsets” put out a book Thru-Hiking The Appalachian Trail: 100 Tips, Tricks, Traps, and Facts.
 Having followed along with them during their hike in 2017, I was interested to read their thoughts, perspective, tips, etc. on the trail and so I bought a copy.

-Now I’m going to be completely upfront, Chica and Sunsets have become good friends with Darwin and I even though we have actually never met in person.
+Now I’m going to be completely upfront, Chica and Sunsets have become good friends with Darwin and me even though we have actually never met in person.
 They have followed Darwin from very beginnings of “Darwin Onthetrail” and also present one of Darwin’s gear lists in this book.
 With all this being said, you are going to have to trust the fact that this is an honest review.
 I bought my own copy of their book, read it on my own and now present this review on my own free will.
 If you have any issues with this that’s fine, I only ask that you don’t let it take away from their book.
 Please at least check out other reviews via Amazon, if you feel it necessary.

 First off, this book is an easy read, which I believe is due to many aspects of how it is written.
 Chica and Sunsets (I will refer to them as the authors) present helpful tips but don’t give an overwhelming amount of detail that causes the eyes to glaze over which often occurs when reading a typical guide.
-They offer personal accounts of their experiences as it relates to each topic but this is not a full memoir.
+They offer personal accounts of their experiences as it relates to each topic but this isn’t a full memoir.
 They split up topics, so the reader is given information from both a female and male perspective.
 The reader also gets their collaborative perspective as a thru-hiking couple.
 These features help target a variety of hikers within this one book.

 The authors present a full descriptive list of “Hiker Jargon,” which is always helpful to most any long-distance hiker, as this jargon evolves each year.
 The first chapter “Know Before You Go” sets the tone for the rest of the book.
 The authors are brutally honest and do not sugar coat anything which I found refreshing.
 Often, long-distance hikes are presented in a romanticized way.
 You will not find this characteristic in this book, which will only benefit the potential thru-hiker.

 I liked the fact that gory gear details are not focused on.
 The gear-geek may be disappointed as the authors only present a general overview of gear throughout the book basically stopping at just the name.
-They personally were not focused on going completely ultra-light and do not pretend to have done so.
-For those who understand that a low pack weight is incredibly helpful but ultra-light backpacking isn’t the only way to hike, you will find the information presented on gear a comfortable, unintimidating overview.
+They personally were not solely focused on going ultra-light and did not pretend to have done so.
+For those who understand that a low pack weight is incredibly helpful but ultra-light backpacking isn’t the only way to hike, will find the information presented on gear a comfortable, unintimidating overview.

 As far as precisely 100 things being mentioned in this book, I have no doubt there is, if not more.

-Other Trail Related Book Reviews:
+Other Book Reviews: